Planes grounded at Phoenix's Sky Harbor for 6-20-17 because the heat exceeds operating temperatures for the planes. |READ|

 April 15: MASSIVE HIGH PRESSURE DOME TEARING UP ALREADY SHATTERED ARTIC ICE: Arctic sea ice is already at a historic low in terms of extent.
 Now a cyclonic monster is ripping through the already thinned ice cover, setting up a disastrous summer.

-UPDATE: May 16: SIBERIA PLAQUED BY NASTY SEQUENCES OF WILDFIRES AND FLOODS: aBOUT 1,800 hectares have been consumed by wildfires in TransBaikal as some villages have burned to the ground.
+May 16: SIBERIA PLAQUED BY NASTY SEQUENCES OF WILDFIRES AND FLOODS: About 1,800 hectares have been consumed by wildfires in TransBaikal as some villages have burned to the ground.
 In Western Siberia, the Ob River innundated the Novosibirsk region, with some villages under water and infrastructure collapses.

 May 9: A radioactive waste storage tunnel has collapsed at the Hanford Nuclear Waste Site in Washington State, otherwise known as Toxic Apocalypse Site #8.
 The tunnel is part of the Plutonium Uranium Extraction Facility, where plutonium was extracted from spent nuclear fuel.
 Home to 53 million gallons of radioactive waste, Hanford is said to be the most contaminated location in the US.
 Visit Hanford Nuclear Waste Nightmare.